How to Start a Blog That Makes Money Using WordPress (Step by Step)

 Decide What to Blog About: What is Your Blogging Passion?

-Perhaps you are lucky and already know exactly what you want to blog about.
+Perhaps you are lucky and already know exactly what blog topic you're passionate about.
 If so, congrats!
 You can move onto the next step.

 However, for many people, it can be tough to know exactly what they want to blog about.
-Should you start a food blog, a fashion blog, or cover some other topic?
+Should you start a food blog, a fashion blog (using this list of fashion blogging ideas), a travel blog, or cover some other topic?

 If you can find a topic that has some crossover in the 3 areas below, you will have found your perfect topic: